-Important remote work statistics
+Important remote employment statistics

-- Remote workers save approximately $7,000 every year on transportation, food and childcare (TECLA)
+- Remote workers save approximately $7,000 every year on transportation, food, and childcare (TECLA)

 - Working remotely just half of the time saves people on average 11 days each year by reducing commute time (State of Telecommuting)